NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 The `>date` in a task line is a ***due date*** (some people call it a "***do*** date") If you open up your daily note (Calendar Note) on that particular day, you will see a reference to that task in your "References" section at the top of the Daily Note.
 But once that day is gone, you'll not see any references to that item again. @EduardMe designed the product this way, [stating](https://help.noteplan.co/article/52-part-2-tasks-events-and-reminders):
 > Tasks do not automatically "roll over" in NotePlan, and this is intentional.
 The added bit of manual work forces you to reconsider each open point and prevents building up a massive list of tasks.
 If you remember to do that work every day and check those items, then bully for you. :) But for the rest of us, we need a little help making sure things don't get lost in the abyss of days gone by.
 That's where

 ## Overdue Tasks: Commands

-### Command `/Review overdue tasks (by Note)`
+### Command `/Review overdue tasks (by Task)`

 Find all overdue tasks (tasks which have a >date earlier than yesterday, and (by default) change those tasks to have a [>today](https://help.noteplan.co/article/139-workflow-for-daily-recurring-tasks-using-today) tag.
 After that tag is applied, the task will show up in References of your Daily Note until the task is marked complete).
 Optionally, you can:

-- set all tasks in a note to be due at a certain date in the future, or
 - select an individual task to make a specific date change edit to that one task

-### Command `/Review overdue tasks (by Task)`

-Same as `/Review overdue tasks (by Note)` but skip the Note-level review and review each overdue task invidually

 ### Command `/Review overdue tasks (in Active Note)`